epogrebnyak/justpath/README.md

 ### 5. Create new content string for `PATH`

+With `justpath` you can create new `PATH` contents and use it in your shell startup script.
+As any child process `justpath` itself cannot modify PATH in your current environment.

 You can get a valid string for your PATH in a format native to your operating system using `--string` ouput flag.